kibook/s1kd-tools/tools/s1kd-instance/README.md

 code and name can be specified with the -G option.

 -H, --list-properties &lt;method&gt;
-Create an XML report of all the applicability properties used in the specified CSDB objects. &lt;method&gt; determines how to include values in the report:
+Create an XML report of all the applicability properties used in, and product instances relevant to, the specified CSDB objects.
+&lt;method&gt; determines how to include values and products in the
+report:

 -   "standalone" - Only include the values that are explicitly used in the object.

+-   "all" - Include all values and products as defined in the ACT, CCT and PCT.

--   "applic" - Only include the values, as defined in the ACT and CCT, that are within the applicability of the object.
+-   "applic" - Only include the values and products, as defined in the ACT, CCT and PCT, that are within the applicability of the object.

--   "all" - Include all values as defined in the ACT and CCT.

 -h, -?, --help
 Show help/usage message.